nightconcept/boba-site/project/boba-learn.md

 }
 ```

+While `_` is necessary for matching on types with a near-infinite number of values (like `int` or `string`), it should be used cautiously with enums.
+Using it can sometimes bypass the compiler's exhaustiveness check.
+For example, if a new variant is added to an enum later, the wildcard `_` will catch it silently instead of causing a helpful compile error that would force you to handle the new case explicitly.

 This exhaustiveness is what makes `match` so safe and powerful.
-It guarantees at compile time that you have considered both the `Some` and `None` cases, or the `Ok` and `Err` cases.
+It's important to understand this is not just a convention; it's a guarantee.
+If you were to write a `match` statement for an `Option` and forget to handle the `None` case, your code would not compile.
+The compiler guarantees that you have considered both the `Some` and `None` cases, or the `Ok` and `Err` cases, before your program can run.

 ### The Default Case: `_`